NovaForgeCtrl/LUMS/install.md

 Verify:

 * HTTPS is accessible
-* The LUMS container is running
+* the LUMS container is running
 * Gunicorn is running
-* The database volume is mounted
+* the database volume is mounted
-* The agent can report
+* the agent can report
-* The watcher can reach the server
+* the watcher can reach the server
-* Authentication works
+* authentication works
-* Client authorization works
+* client authorization works
-* Pending jobs are visible
+* pending jobs are visible
-* Job claiming is atomic
+* job claiming is atomic
-* Interrupted-job recovery works
+* interrupted-job recovery works
-* Simulation mode is disabled
+* simulation mode is disabled
-* Backups exist
+* backups exist
-* Backup integrity can be verified
+* backup integrity can be verified
-* No sensitive data is present in Git
+* no sensitive data is present in Git
-* Container runs as non-root
+* the container runs as non-root
 * ALL Linux capabilities are dropped
-* Root filesystem is read-only
+* the root filesystem is read-only
 * `/tmp` is provided through tmpfs
-* Secret is loaded from `/run/secrets/lums_secret`
+* the secret is loaded from `/run/secrets/lums_secret`
 * `LUMS_SECRET_KEY` is absent
-* Secret mount is read-only
+* the secret mount is read-only

 Only mark a component as validated after an actual successful test.